Spectral Bottleneck in Sinusoidal Representation Networks: Noise is All You Need: Conclusion

-\textbf{Limitations.} (a) The proposed initialization scheme depends on the prior knowledge of the target to compute the perturbation scales $s_0$ and $s_1$, making it not applicable directly for cases where the target is unknown a priori (such as denoising or solving a initial/boundary value problem governed by a PDE).
-This could be addressed by estimating the scales from representative samples or adapting them during early training.
-The same limitation also applies to Random Fourier embeddings. (b) The proposed SIREN$^2$, along with the other architectures examined in this study, are highly sensitive to the learning rate and it's decay schedule.
+\textbf{Limitations.} (a) The proposed initialization scheme relies on prior knowledge or an approximate estimate of the target’s spectral content to determine the perturbation scales $s_0$ and $s_1$.
+For problems where the target is not known in advance, such as denoising or solving initial/boundary value PDEs, these hyperparameters can be initialized with estimated values and adaptively updated during early training.
+A similar limitation also arises when specifying the Fourier scale for other equivalent methods such as random Fourier feature embeddings \cite{tancik2020fourier}. (b) Similar to the other architectures examined in this study, the training dynamics and final performance of SIREN$^2$ are sensitive to the learning rate and its decay schedule.
 Without a scheduler, training often results in a strongly oscillatory PSNR evolution resulting in poor convergence.
 We recommend a decay rate of 1-2\% every 20 epochs with an initial learning rate of $10^{-4}$ for both audio and image fitting to achieve stable, non-oscillatory PSNR evolution.